Black Bean Quinoa Tacos (with Cilantro Lime Crema!)

 • 1 cup roughly chopped cilantro

-• optional: 1 small jalapeno, deseeded (as desired) & roughly chopped
+• optional: 1 small jalapeno, deseeded (as desired) and roughly chopped

 • 1 large, juicy lime, juiced (about 2 tablespoons)